 While juveniles in Collin County often have certain programs or alternative sentences that allow them to receive sentences that focus more on rehabilitation than punishment, an adjudication of guilt can lead to a minor having a criminal record that carries other long-term consequences.
 If an alleged juvenile offender is accused of committing a certain kind of felony offense, the prosecutor may attempt to have that child tried as an adult.

 Juveniles may be taken into custody for any one of a number of violations of state law in Texas.
-A few of the most common kinds of alleged offenses that children may be charged with in Collin County include, but are not limited to:
+A few of the most common kinds of alleged offenses that children may be charged within Collin County include, but are not limited to:

 Juvenile courts in Texas have exclusive original jurisdiction over minors engaging in delinquent conduct or conduct indicating a need for supervision (CINS) when children are 10 years of age or older and under 17 years of age.
 Texas Family Code § 51.03(a) defines delinquent conduct as: